6 Attic Bedroom Design Ideas for Your Custom HomeDecember 24, 2019

 You may be used to seeing a fireplace in a living room, but what about an attic bedroom?
 It’s definitely more difficult to add a fireplace in after the fact.
 However, it’s far simpler to put a fireplace in your attic bedroom when you include it in the design before the home is built.
 This can be a useful addition to an attic bedroom and can definitely help create a cozy atmosphere.

 These are just a few attic bedroom design ideas to inspire the attic truss bedroom in your custom home.
-Thankfully, there are a ton of options available.
+Thankfully, there are a ton of options available and they can help with design in A-frame homes as well.
 And, when you’re designing and building your own custom home, the opportunities are practically endless.

 An experienced custom home builder can help bring your ideas and dreams to life.
 If you’re ready to make your dream home a reality, contact Custom Home Group at 717-284-4090!